xiaoxi-s/xiaoxi-s.github.io/index.md

 ### Dataset

   We use [the Laval Indoor HDR Dataset](http://indoor.hdrdb.com/).
 The dataset contains over 2100+ high resolution indoor panoramas.
+Each panorama has the resolution of 3884x7768.
+The total size of the dataset is over 150 GB.

 ### Preprocess